Beaches Resorts Is Now Internationally-Recognized

-Having a child with Autism does not have to mean no family vacations.
+Having a child with Autism does not mean you can’t have family vacations.
 While it will require more planning and patience, it can be done.
 Many individuals with autism and their families do not travel because they are concerned with the changes and disruptions in routines that traveling today requires.
 But the good news is, many organizations are working to help such families to make travel easier.

-The International Board of Credentialing and Continuing Education Standards (IBCCES) is proud to welcome Beaches Resorts – the Caribbean’s leading luxury-included ®resorts for everyone – to the family of internationally-recognized Certified Autism Centers (CAC) following staff-wide autism sensitivity and awareness training within each of their three Kids Camp facilities in Jamaica and Turks and Caicos.
-Additionally, each of Beaches Resorts’ Kids Camp team members have received an Autism Certificate (AC) having successfully completed a demanding training program that better equips them to welcome families with individuals with Autism Spectrum Disorder (ASD).
+The International Board of Credentialing and Continuing Education Standards (IBCCES) is proud to welcome Beaches Resorts.
+The Caribbean’s leading luxury-included ®resorts for everyone is now family to the internationally-recognized Certified Autism Centers.
+This involved staff-wide autism sensitivity and awareness training.
+Especially within each of their three Kids Camp facilities in Jamaica and Turks and Caicos.
+Additionally, each of the Beaches Resorts’ Kids Camp team members has received an Autism Certificate.
+Which means they successfully completed a demanding training program and are now better equipped to welcome families with Autism Spectrum Disorder (ASD).

-In the past, the Certified Autism Center designation was typically reserved for schools and healthcare facilities, which serve individuals with autism and other special needs.
+The Certified Autism Center designation was typically reserved for schools and healthcare facilities that serve individuals with autism and other special needs.
 Now, as the first hospitality company in the world to complete the rigorous training and certification, Beaches Resorts is better equipped to offer families vacationing on their properties even more inclusive programs for children with autism and other special needs.

 Child Care Staff Continuously Receives Competency Training In The Following Areas: